His play Shylock's Beard won the Award for Excellence in Playwriting from the Association for Theatre in Higher Education (ATHE).

 Earnest, by Oscar Wilde (1993), Misalliance, by G. Bernard Shaw (1994),

 Heartbreak House, by Shaw (1998), and The Merchant of Venice by William

 Shakespeare (2002), at People's Light

 Tragedy, by Thomas Kyd, The Red Heel Theatre, 1993.

 - The Good Person of Szechwan, by Bertolt Brecht, Theatre Arts Program, University of Pennsylvania, 1996.

 - Spring Awakening, by Frank Wedekind, Theatre Arts Program, 1999.

 - Engaged, by William S. Gilbert, Theatre Arts Program, 2008.

-- Cyrano de Bergerac, by Edmond Rostand, translated by Michael Hollinger, adapted by Michael Hollinger and Aaron Posner, Theatre Arts Program, University of Pennsylvania, 2011.
+- Cyrano de Bergerac, by Edmond Rostand, translated by Michael Hollinger, adapted by Michael Hollinger and Aaron Posner, Theatre Arts Program, 2011.